tybinning/portfolio-upgraded/_projects/SimpleRAGApp.md

 For our chatbot I decided to use Mistral mainly because this model is open source and provides comparively better conversation styled answers.

 For our RAG I used Chroma to build our vector database, when uploading a document our app adds metadata to the chunks detailing the files location within our folders.
 This allows us to dictate our similarity search by using the filter parameter to limit the documents reviewed.

+## Streamlit App
+Inorder to create a MVP I used Streamlit which allows for the creation of simple application within python.

+This allowed for more focus on our model, retreive augemented generation pipeline structure, and simple interface formatting.

 ## RAG